“The Whole is Greater than the Sum of its Parts.”

 The Complex System

-Prof. Hermann Kopetz, in his book “Real-Time Systems”, analyzes system’s complexity through human problem-solving mechanisms.
+Prof. Dr. Hermann Kopetz, in his book “Real-Time Systems”, analyzes system’s complexity through human problem-solving mechanisms.
 He defines the human problem-solving system as the conceptual landscape and the two subsystems of the conceptual landscape as the intuitive-experiential and the analytical-rational subsystem.
 We call these two subsystems the “experiential” and the “rational” subsystem.
 This duality concept is also a cornerstone of “Thinking, Fast and Slow”, an award-winning book by Daniel Kahneman, introducing a dichotomy (partition of a whole into two parts) between two modes of thought.

 The two subsystems are distinguished according to how much cognition they require in problem-solving situations.
 The experiential subsystem is a system that operates automatically and is emotional or experience based.
 It is built up by experience and emotional events accumulated in a person’s lifetime.
 Unlike this almost non-cognitive subsystem, the rational subsystem with a deterministic nature tends to operate analytically and correlates with the logical context of human behavior.
 The rational subsystem’s role is to deliver a logical, knowledge-based output.